100% Pure Love: Chart performance

 The single reached number 11 on the US Billboard Hot 100, number one on the Billboard Dance Club Play chart, and number 38 on the Billboard Hot R&B Singles chart.
 It spent a total of 45 weeks on the Billboard Hot 100 chart, becoming one of the longest-charting singles in the US.
 The song won a Billboard Music Award for Top-Selling Hot Dance Music Club Play Single at the 1994 Billboard Music Awards.
 The song was certified gold in the United States.
 In Europe, it entered the top 20 in Finland, the Netherlands, Switzerland, and the United Kingdom.
 In the UK, the single peaked at number 15 during its second week on the UK Singles Chart, on April 24.
 On the Music Week Dance Singles chart, it reached number one.
 Additionally, it was a top-30 hit in Austria and Iceland and a top-40 hit in Belgium and Germany.
 On the Eurochart Hot 100, "100% Pure Love" reached number 49, and it also topped the European Dance Radio Chart.

 The song proved to be most popular in Australia.
 It first entered the ARIA Singles Chart at number 40 on June 26, 1994, then reached number three three weeks later.
 On July 31, the song reached its peak position of number two.
 It dropped to number three the next week, then spent four more weeks at that position before falling to number four on September 11.
 Afterwards, it remained in the chart for a further seven weeks before dropping out of the top 50 on November 6.
 It finished 1994 as Australia's 11th-best-selling single and has since received a platinum certification from the Australian Recording Industry Association (ARIA) for shipments exceeding 70,000 copies.

 Music video

-The accompanying music video for "100% Pure Love" was directed by German director Marcus Nispel.
+The music video for "100% Pure Love" was directed by German director Marcus Nispel.
 The choreography was done by then-unknown Michael K. Williams.
 The video was nominated for Best Dance Video at the 1994 MTV Video Music Awards and for Best Clip of the Year in the category for Dance at the 1994 Billboard Music Video Awards.
-It was later made available remastered in HD by Vevo on YouTube in 2009, having generated more than 33 million views as of early 2025.
+In Europe, it was put on "break out" rotation on MTV Europe in June 1994.
+One month later, the video was B-listed on France's MCM and Germany's VIVA.
+"100% Pure Love" was later made available remastered in HD by Vevo on YouTube in 2009, having generated more than 36 million views as of late 2025.